 - Help your child’s classroom teacher come up with new ways to help your child.

-- Sometimes pull small groups of children to my room to work on specific skills.
+- Occasionally pull small groups of children to the Resource Room to work on specific skills.

 - Facilitate small groups or individuals within the classroom.